regine/meltmodel/contributing.md

   "skin\_temperature"to the remote server named "origin".

-  Until you are sure that you want to include the changes you've made in the release of the model, it's wise that you keep your edits isolated in the branch you've made.
-Continue this by repeating steps 2 - 5; when your code is ready to be included in the model's released code, proceed to 6.
+  Until you are sure that you want to include the changes you've made in the release of the model, it's wise to keep your edits isolated in the branch you've made.
+Continue this by repeating steps 2 - 5.
+When your code is ready to be included in the model's "official" code, proceed to 6.

 6. __Submit a pull request__:
   A good way to let people know that you've been working on the model,